pdincubus/MODX-Revolution-Boilerplate/Post-Installation-Checklist.md

         * /core/export/
         * /core/import/
         * /core/package/

+2. Update system settings:
+    * Set "error page" setting to the ID of the Page Not Found document
+    * Set Site Title
+    * If using phpThumbOf/pThumb, set the "Hash thumbnail names" to true/yes
+    * Enable friendly URLs, "Use friendly alias path", and "Automatically generate alias"
+    * Change the maximum file upload size (default is 1MB, add a 0 to the end to bump up to 10MB)
+    * Turn off descriptions for the top menu (much more pleasant!)

+3. Add new pages:
+    * "humans" - type = text, template = empty, richtext = no, published, hidden from menus
+    * "robots" - type = text, template = empty, richtext = no published, hidden from menus
+    * "Search Results" - template = SearchResults, published, hidden from menus
+    * "Page Not Found" - template = PageNotFound, pubslished, hidden from menus
+    * sitemap - type = XML, template = empty, richtext = no, published, hidden from menus, content = [[!GoogleSiteMap]]
+    * "Thank you" - template = Default, published, hidden from menus

 4. Via the Manager:
     * Duplicate the "Default" template, and give a sensible name based on your project.